 If the Shaolin Salute is used, it is usually different from lineage to lineage, sometimes from school to school.
 The signature Shaolin greetings of my four sifus are all different.

 There is a story behind the Shaolin Salute.
 It was initially meant as a secret symbol against the Qing government.
-The greeting came from the left side, and not from the centre, when looking at the practitioner.
+The greeting came from the left side, and not from the centre, when looking from the spectators' side.
 "Left" often meant "against the authority".

 It was a tradition that if a government was good, Shaolin disciples supported it.
 If a government was bad, Shaolin disciples opposed it.
 Our greeting comes from the centre, from heart to heart.

 There is no special significance in the standing position when making a greeting in the Drunken Eight Immortals Set.
 It has nothing to do with the spirit of the Eight Immortals.